Chat with us, powered by LiveChat

 ESOL: English for Speakers of Other Languages

-This is the acronym commonly used in the Further Education sector.
-The focus of courses is usually related to employment and skills relevant to adult life.
-There is often a literacy focus combined in these courses to support adults whose first language uses a different alphabet, or who don’t have literacy skills in their first language.
+There is often a literacy focus to support adults whose first language uses a different alphabet, or who have limited literacy skills in their home language.
 Courses may be government-funded or provided by employers who see a need for their employees to develop their English language skills.
-You can find lots of great ESOL activities on the British Council website, including some which could be useful for parents of EAL students when communicating with schools.
+You can read more here about how FlashAcademy’s Leap platform supports ESOL learners.

 EFL: English as a Foreign Language